omari-kd/Environmental-Impact-on-Food-Production/README.md

 Freshwater withdrawals (litres per 1000kcal) measures the total amount of water taken from sources, while scarcity-weighted water use (litres per 1000kcal) considers the water's availability and stress levels in the region where it's used.

-Both plant-based and animal-based foods show variation in how their water use translates into environmental stress.
+Both plant-based and animal-based food show variation in how their water use translates into environmental stress.

 # Recommendations & Conclusion

-## Strategies for reducing land use & greenhouse emission of beef food product
+This document outlines evidence-based strategies to reduce the environmental impact of food production systems, focusing on land use optimisation, greenhouse gas emission reduction, freshwater conservation, water scarcity, eutrophication.
+These recommendations address the most resource-intensive food categories and propose sustainable alternatives.

+## 1. Reducing Environmental Impact of Animal Products

+### 1.1 Beef Production

+Beef production contributes significantly to global greenhouse gas emissions and requires extensive land use.
 Global Food Institute (2025), states that using alternative proteins helps reduce air and water pollution significantly.
 With the use of plants, fermentation and cell cultivation instead of livestock, the production of alternative proteins does not emit the toxic air pollutants including ammonia, hydrogen sulfide and particulate matter as conventional meat production.
 Also ,there will be no discharge of animal waste.
 The discharge of nitrogen and phosphorus which stimulates the growth of algal blooms that impair water  quality is reduced by using alternative proteins.

 Moving towards alternative proteins will promote clean water and air as well as improving ecosystems and the health of communities as it also meets increasing protein demand.

-Policy-makers should invest in alternative proteins for a secure, sustainable food supply.
-The support of alternative protein innovation and commercialisation, will increase food security (Global Food Institute, 2025).

-### Alternative Proteins
+### 1.2 Alternative Proteins

 Science Direct (2025) states that alternative proteins are healthier, more sustainable and environmentally friendly.
 Alternative proteins are food products, often meat substitutes, derived from sources other than traditional animal-based proteins, like plant-based proteins, cultured meat or fermented products, aiming to be healthier and more sustainable.